alxdavids/draft-privacy-pass/draft-privacy-pass.md

 an extra bit.
 As a result, we see an exponential decrease in privacy in the number of issuers that are currently active.
 Therefore the value of M should be kept very low (we recommend no higher than 4).

-# Extensions {#exts}

-TODO: Discuss some of the possible extensions of Privacy Pass.

 # Privacy considerations {#privacy}